+Literacy Minnesota defines literacy as the ability to navigate systems and symbols to achieve goals.
 Literacy includes reading, writing, and oral language skills.
-Projects in the Literacy for All track should not focus on financial or information literacy unless it is secondary and complementary to reading, writing, and oral language goals.

-Our priority in 2022-23 for projects that fall under the Literacy for All track is on building culturally responsive literacy programs and services for low-income children, youth, adults or families.
+Projects in the Literacy for All track focused on financial, health, or information literacy is also possible, preferably if complementary to reading, writing, and oral language goals.
+Our priority in 2025-26 for projects that fall under the Literacy for All track is on building culturally responsive literacy programs and services for low-income children, youth, adults or families.
 We will additionally support other types of projects